The genuine devolonetsvc.exe file is a software component of Devolo dLAN Cockpit by Devolo AG.

 Description: Devolonetsvc.exe is not essential for the Windows OS and causes relatively few problems.
 Devolonetsvc.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
-The file has a digital signature.
-Devolonetsvc.exe is not a Windows system file.
-The devolonetsvc.exe file is a Verisign signed file.
-The software uses ports to connect to or from a LAN or the Internet.
+It is a Verisign signed file.
+Devolonetsvc.exe is digitally signed.
+Devolonetsvc.exe is not a Windows core file.
+The process listens for or sends data on open ports to a LAN or the Internet.
 Devolonetsvc.exe is able to monitor applications.
-Therefore the technical security rating is 32% dangerous.
+Therefore the technical security rating is 33% dangerous.

 Recommended: Identify devolonetsvc.exe related errors